hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/78__Ravi_Kiran.md

 >> jivAtma paramAtma ekatva jnAna (knowledge of the mahAvAkya)
 >>
 >>
-> ​No. because, akhaNDAkArvRttiH is brahmavidyA.​
+> No. because, akhaNDAkArvRttiH is brahmavidyA.
 >
-> ​It's cause is mahAvvAkya, is correct.
+> It's cause is mahAvvAkya, is correct.
 >